Offseason Outlook: Cleveland Indians

 Cleveland’s roster is in good shape headed into the offseason.
 But for the first time in many years, the Indians will see several talented players become too expensive to retain.
 The Tribe’s guaranteed payroll plus projected arbitration salaries is already set to top $111MM in 2018, and that’s after setting a franchise record with a 2017 payroll close to $134MM.
 It’s unlikely that the small market Indians will significantly exceed that total, leaving them with some tough decisions to make this winter.

 One of the first (and easiest) questions to answer will be whether or not to extend long-time first baseman Carlos Santana a qualifying offer.
 The switch-hitter has made at least 600 plate appearances in each of his seven full seasons with the Indians, averaging 3 WAR and 24 home runs across that span while leading the entire American League with 689 walks.
 While he’s been prone to slumps and is susceptible to extreme pull shifts, those weaknesses will definitely not be enough to dissuade the Indians issuing him a one-year QO at $17.4MM.
-He’ll almost certainly reject that offer, netting the organization a draft pick at the end of the first round should he sign elsewhere for at least $50MM in guarantees.
+He’ll almost certainly reject that offer, netting the organization a draft pick at the end of the first round should he sign elsewhere for at least $50MM in guarantees (or after Comp Round B, if the contract is less than $50MM).
 In the highly unlikely event he accepts the offer, they’d certainly be glad to have him back on a one-year deal during a contending season.

 Beyond that, it would be atypical for the Indians to shell out big money and bring back Santana.
 Because he’s younger, he could seek more in terms of years than fellow first base/DH type Edwin Encarnacion did last winter.
 The average annual value of a new deal for Santana would tie up much of the remaining space in the Tribe’s 2018 payroll unless it were heavily backloaded, and such a contract could even approach or exceed the $60MM total promised to Encarnacion last winter.
 Perhaps there’s still some room to imagine a reunion, though.
 MLBTR’s Connor Byrne explored Santana’s market in-depth just last week, pointing out that another rich free agent first base crop could hurt his earning power.
 There were rumors back in April of a dialogue between the Indians and Santana’s camp, but at this point, teams like the Red Sox or Rangers will probably be able to offer the Octagon client more money.